 Investors should make sure they have a plan in place before they start trading.
 Failing to have a solid plan is a mistake that many beginner traders make.
-Before making any trades, investors should figure the best time for entering a trade.
-They should also the determine the best time to get out.
+Before making any trades, investors should figure out the best time for entering a trade.
+They should also determine the best time to get out.

 Before making any trades, investors can benefit from determining their profit goal.
 Further, they should figure out how much they are willing to lose, which can help them with creating appropriate stop losses.

 One good way to manage Bitcoin's volatility is to stage in, which involves making incremental investments in the digital currency.

 If a trader wanted to start out by putting £100 in to Bitcoin, they could buy £20 worth of the digital currency one week, wait another week, buy another £20 worth, and then continue with this process until meeting their goal.

 Hedging effectively is another way to manage the risk of Bitcoin's volatility.
 Investors have many different tools they can use to do this.
 Traders can use options, for example, to achieve this goal.